karpathy/karpathy.github.io/nntutorial.md

 $$
 </div>

 That's interesting.
 The derivative with respect to `x` is just equal to `y`.
 Did you notice the coincidence in the previous section?
-We tuned the knob on `x` to `x+h` and calculated `x_derivative = 3.0`, which exactly happens to be the value of `y` in that example.
+We tweaked `x` to `x+h` and calculated `x_derivative = 3.0`, which exactly happens to be the value of `y` in that example.
 It turns out that wasn't a coincidence at all because that's just what the analytic gradient tells us the `x` derivative should be for `f(x,y) = x * y`.
 The derivative with respect to `y`, by the way, turns out to be `x`, unsurprisingly by symmetry.
-So there is no need for tuning any knobs!
-We invoked powerful mathematics and can now transform the example into the following code:
+So there is no need for any tweaking!
+We invoked powerful mathematics and can now transform our derivative calculation into the following code:

 ```javascript
 var x = -2, y = 3;